How to Push Down Negative Search Results on Google

 However, one of the major downsides is that anything you post on the internet can stay there practically forever.
 One false step and suddenly any Google search for your name could potentially show future employers, for instance, some seriously unflattering or negative material.
 This may leave you wondering how to remove or push down negative content from your Google searches.

-Bury them by setting up as many public profiles for yourself as you can
+Push them by setting up as many public profiles for yourself as you can

 Public profiles on big-name websites will typically rank more highly than any negative and unflattering search results you might currently be dealing with.
 After all, if you can’t delete them, the next best thing is to bury them on the last pages of your name’s Google search results, where people are highly unlikely to be looking.
 (Almost no one looks past the second page of search results.)
 For any of these profiles, it’s important that you have them set so that they’re publicly viewable, and therefore show up in any listings.